modernistik/parse-stack/README.md

 ```

 #### :session_token
 A Parse session token string.
 If you would like to perform a query as a particular user, you may pass their session token in the query.
-This will make sure that the query is performed on behalf (and with the priviledges) of that user which will cause record ACLs to be enforced.
+This will make sure that the query is performed on behalf (and with the privileges) of that user which will cause record ACLs to be enforced.
 If a session token is provided, caching will be disabled for this request.

 ```ruby
 # disable sending the master key in the request if configured